Accounting, Tax & CFO Support for Technology and SaaS Companies

 Employee stock option plans, founder share structures, and cap table management all carry tax and compliance implications that require careful attention as the company scales.
 Getting this wrong creates unexpected tax exposure at exactly the moment when the cap table is under scrutiny.

-Equity compensation is structured correctly from the start.
+What changes: Equity compensation is structured correctly from the start.
 The cap table is clean, Canadian tax implications are understood by everyone they affect, and the structure supports growth and exit objectives without surprises.

 As a technology company grows the gap between what a bookkeeper provides and what the business actually needs gets wider.